-Meets the Standard Partially Meets the Standard Does Not Meet the Standard $\square$ Strengths Reference The applicant identifies the target population as K 5 students Pages 13-14 oucinguio Reference The applicant identifies the target population as K-5 students Pages 13-14 residing in Pinellas with recruitment focus on high needs, low income families living in the Clearwater community.
+Meets the Standard Partially Meets the Standard Does Not Meet the Standard \boxtimes

+Strengths Reference The applicant identifies the target population as K-5 students Pages 13-14 residing in Pinellas with recruitment focus on high needs, low income families living in the Clearwater community.
 This focus aligns to the school's mission.

-$\triangleright$ Allowable enrollment preferences for siblings, children of board members or employees, and children of active duty military personnel are clearly identified.
+Allowable enrollment preferences for siblings, children of board members or employees, and children of active duty military personnel are clearly identified.